343 Guilty Spark: In other media

 In the 2003 novelization of Combat Evolved, Halo: The Flood, the Master Chief observes that artificial intelligences like Guilty Spark often gain behavioral "quirks" after an extended period of time in operation, where they inevitably enter a rogue state of mind called "rampancy".
 In Primordium, Spark, who survived his apparent destruction in Halo 3, is picked up by the Office of Naval Intelligence research team of the UNSC Rubicon.
 It is eventually revealed that he was originally a human being named Chakas who was digitized by the Forerunners at the expense of his biological form after he suffered mortal injuries.
 As Chakas and later Monitor Chakas as he was originally known, Spark had a major role in the events surrounding the end of the Forerunner-Flood war, but his memories were blocked when he became the Monitor of Installation 04 at which time his name was changed to 343 Guilty Spark.
 Having recovered his sanity, memories and much of his original human personality, he is left horrified by what he became as a Forerunner Monitor.
 After his debriefing by ONI, Guilty Spark takes over the systems of the Rubicon and sets sail, trying to find the Librarian, or what remains of her.

 In Renegades, after crashing on a desolate, isolated planet, he is picked up by the salvage crew of the Ace of Spades.
 Now choosing to be known simply as "Spark", he allies with the crew to recover their stolen property from ONI who are after the AI as well and to complete his own mission of finding the Librarian.
-Succeeding in both, Spark is talked out of his original plan by the Librarian and made to recognize the friends he has made amongst the crew.
+Succeeding in both, Spark is talked out of his original plan by the Librarian and made to recognize the friends he has made among the crew.
 Given a coordinate key to "the safe place" by the Librarian and inhabiting the body of a Forerunner armiger robot by the events of Renegades, Spark helps his friends to escape ONI and offers his services to the crew as the shipboard AI for the Ace of Spades which Spark greatly upgrades using Forerunner technology.
 The crew dedicates themselves to finding the long-lost Spirit of Fire while the Librarian indicates to Captain Lucy Orion "Rion" Forge that Spark, who she calls singularly unique due to his ability to evolve so greatly on his own over time, may still have an important role to play in the events to come.